Mostafa-Mohammadi/Mostafa-Mohammadi/README.md

 💡 I'm Interested in Full Stack Developer, with demonstrated skills in designing structure, developing, and implementing applications and solu‑tions,.

-✍🏼 In my free time,I reading books and listen to podcast from https://syntax.fm/.
+✍🏼 In my free time,I read books and listen to podcast from https://syntax.fm/.

 🔍 Feel free to reach out to me for Any oportunity full time or part time.